alphatangojuliett/CoupledRadioInterferometer/README.md

 ## Installation

-Preferred method of installation for users is simply `pip install .`, after cloning to repo.
+Before installation, ensure that git-lfs is installed on your local machine.
+Next, clone this repo to your machine, 'cd' into the cloned directory, and execute `pip install .`.
 This should also install all required dependencies.
-NOTE: Before installation, ensure that git-lfs is installed on your local machine.

 ## Tutorials